AdobeDocs/commerce-webapi/src/pages/graphql/schema/products/queries/products.md

 ### Query with filter by name attribute and match_type

 The following sample query returns different results if match_type is provided besides the product name.
-You have to pass name value to return product information.
+You have to pass name value and select between PARTIAL and FULL for match_type to return product information.
 If match_type is not provided, the results will default to match_type: PARTIAL.

 **Request:**